 The proposed extension fell under permitted development rights, so once the design was finalised, the couple were able start work immediately.
 Following another recommendation, they hired builder Seamus Driver, who made sure the project ran smoothly and was completed within the three-month timescale.

-Frieda and Frazer saw they could use the wasted outside space to the side of the kitchen to give them a larger and more functional design
+Frieda and Frazer saw they could use the wasted outside space to the side of the kitchen to give them a larger and more functional design.

 The new kitchen opens onto the garden through sliding doors by Munster Joinery.
 A floating decking effect was designed by architect Michéal, and built by builder Seamus, a master carpenter.
 ‘We initially wanted the new addition to have a pitched roof, but Michéal convinced us that a flat roof would be better suited to the style we wanted,’ adds Frieda.

-To add to the seamless look of the space, Frieda chose a contemporary finish for the floor; the polished concrete floor was chosen to resemble terazzo.
+To add to the seamless look of the space, Frieda chose a contemporary finish for the flooring; the polished concrete floor was chosen to resemble terazzo.
 Concrete specialist Cutsue poured it so that it is perfectly level with the wooden flooring, which is original to the house.

 Frieda has furnished the space to reflect her passion for Mid-century teak furniture, choosing other pieces that complement the designs.